KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/deploy_to_heroku.md

   If you don't get a response, grab a mentor to help troubleshoot!

 9. Try out some of the URLs you can put together from the [https://cocktail-trivia-api.herokuapp.com](https://cocktail-trivia-api.herokuapp.com/) form.

+10. High Five!
+You just created and deployed an API using Node.js!